 What’s Half Moon Cay like?

 With 2 miles of beautiful white-sand beaches and crystal clear, calm waters, Half Moon Cay is the ultimate beach day.
-The island very natural and lush with lots of local plant-life.
+The island is very natural and lush with lots of local plant-life.
 In fact, 95% of the island is undeveloped, making this island feel quaint and like a secret oasis.
 It’s a stark comparison to Royal Caribbean’s CocoCay, which has been heavily developed and has much more of a theme park feel (read about CocoCay).

 The water around the island is too shallow for a large cruise ship to access it, so you start your visit by taking a tender, or water taxi, from your cruise ship to the Island dock (see why we prefer ports without tenders).
 Carnival has filed a plan to add a pier to this island, but a date for completion is not yet available.

 Immediately upon arrival, you notice the quaint scale.
 The Welcome Square is paved, and you’re greeted with some photo ops.
 You’ll see a straw market with some Bahamian vendors, a few shops, and a bar.
-After that, you’ll wander to find some beach areas.
+After that, you’ll have to wander to find some beach areas.

-Keeping with the natural and mostly undeveloped feel of the island, aren’t many clear walkways or signage.
+Keeping with the natural and mostly undeveloped feel of the island, there aren’t many clear walkways or signage.
 Some paths will take you past some sand volleyball courts, some towards the beach, and others to the buffet area.
 While a bit confusing, it makes it feel like you are actually exploring the island rather than cattle being herded to a destination.
 The paths are sandy and not paved, so strollers or wheelchairs do not work well here.

 Once you get to the beach, it really does resemble paradise.
-You’ll find tons of lounge chairs on the beach, all available at no charge.
+You’ll find tons of lounge chairs all available at no charge.
 They seem to fill up quickly, but don’t be discouraged; many people just drop their stuff as soon as they get there.
 If you just walk down a few minutes, you’ll see a ton of extra chairs.
 The further you walk, the more space and peace and quiet you’ll have.
 Umbrellas aren’t as plentiful.
 You’ll find some chairs and areas in the shade under trees, but don’t count on it.
 Bring lots of sunscreen!

 How much does Half Moon Cay cost?